vita-student-projects/DLAV_mohamed_and_Nael_final_project/README.md

 ### Overview

-The objectives are similar to those of Milestone 1, except there are additional inputs, namely a depth and semantic segmentation map, however we only use the depth map as an auxiliary task.
+The objectives are similar to those of Milestone 1, except there are additional inputs, namely a depth and semantic segmentation map, however we only predict the depth map as an auxiliary task.

 ### Model architecture